Danske Bank A/S’ UK Tax Strategy

 2. That the Bank is transparent; and

-3. That the Bank will not be involved in illegal or aggresive tax arrangements
+3. That the Bank will not be involved in illegal or aggressive tax arrangements

 Danske Bank has formally adopted and complies with HMRC's Code of Practice on Taxation for Banks, which sets out the principles and behaviours expected of banking groups with regard to tax.